elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 1. Install CRDs

-2. Create a namespace for Flux
+2. Create a Namespace for Flux

-3. Create a git secret in the namespace
+3. Create a Git Secret in the Namespace

-4. Create roles/rolebindings for Flux.
+4. Create Roles/RoleBindings for Flux.

 ##### CRDs